 If you want to best manage your practice, you need to know your tech stack.
 It’s important to understand what software you will be using as a financial advisor and how it can help you stay more organized and able to spend more time with clients, and less on some of those other tasks.

-What Software Will I Use As A Financial Advisor At Consolidated Planning?
+What Software Will You Use As A Financial Advisor At Consolidated Planning?

 As a financial advisor, there are a lot of systems you can utilize to build your practice.
 A lot.